yapjoonsiong/tp/docs/UserGuide.md

 ### Delete module: `delete <module index> `

-Deletes a module corresponding to the input index.(refer to `list module` for indexes )
+Deletes a module corresponding to the input index. (refer to `list module` for indexes )

-Format: `delete MODULE INDEX`
 Examples:

 * `delete 1`